street-lab-tech/street-lab-tech.github.io/_pages/postdoc.md

   The successful candidate will have the freedom to shape their research and contribute to the field of HCI and accessibility research.

-  To apply, please submit the following documents to [Prof. Priyank Chandra](mailto:priyank.chandra@utoronto.ca) by June 30, 2023:
+  To apply, please submit the following documents to [Prof. Priyank Chandra](mailto:priyank.chandra@utoronto.ca):

   * Curriculum vitae (CV) highlighting your educational background, research experience, and relevant publications.
   * A cover letter describing your research interests and relevant experience